Zemchar/Alchemist/README.md

 * User Suggested Features!

 # The People
 This project was made almost entirely by [https://github.com/Zemchar/](Juniper Mixon), with setup help from the SubstanceSync team.
-The project was archived, so this project is now considered independednt.
+The project was archived, so this project is now considered independent.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G71OVV71)

 # The Cost